<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 With clear objectives in place, the next step is to establish checkpoints to ensure they’re being met.
 Quality isn’t something you check for only at the end; it’s something you verify at every critical stage.
 These inspections should happen throughout the production timeline, from reviewing incoming raw materials to examining fixtures during assembly.
 Catching a potential issue early is always more efficient and less expensive than discovering it in a finished product.
 These checkpoints provide valuable data that can help identify inefficiencies, allowing for continuous improvement in the manufacturing process and ensuring complete quality control from start to finish.

-Establish a Regular Audit Schedule
+Put a Regular Audit Schedule in Place

 Your QA process itself needs its own check-ups.
 Establishing a regular audit schedule helps you confirm that your inspection protocols are being followed correctly and are still effective.
 Audits are a way to step back and look at the bigger picture.
 Are the inspection reports clear?
 Are non-compliant items being handled properly?
 Are there recurring issues that point to a deeper problem?
 Regularly reviewing your inspection process ensures it remains compliant with quality standards and identifies opportunities for improvement, keeping your operations sharp and your standards high over the long term.